 You should seek medical advice immediately after starting PEP to arrange follow-up.
 You will also need to discuss HIV testing of the source patient with their doctor.

 PEP is usually taken for 4 weeks.
 It is important that all tablets are taken according to instructions, no tablets are missed and PEP is not discontinued without expert advice.

-Take one Truvada tablet every 24 hours AND one 400mg Raltegravir tablet every 12 hours
+Take one Tenofovir/Emtricitabine tablet with one 400mg Raltegravir tablet at the same time every day, and take the second 400mg Raltegravir tablet 12 hours later.

 Before taking PEP you should be familiar with the side effects.
 Consult the British National Formulary (BNF) or Summary of Product Characteristics (SPC).